thinktandem/thinktandem.io/src/content/articles/drupal8-file-to-media.md

 As you can see in the ```@code``` brackets in the annotation, I am running this through the ```sub_process``` plugin and after the ```migration_lookup``` plugin.
 Obviously you will need to run your file migration prior to this.
 I did it this way to handle file fields that have a cardinality greater than one.
 I am passing in two config keys which make this universal: the media entity bundle and the field within that media entity.
 This site has two different media entity bundles: image and file.
 So I can just tweak those fields in the migration's yaml.

 The plugin itself is pretty straightforward.
 I am passing the fid into the plugin itself then loading the file.
 I then use that file to create the Media entity.
-Since the D7 site did not have alt tags on any of its entities, I had to make a pseudo one to fit the bill.
+Since a lot of the D7 files did not have alt tags on any them, I had to make a pseudo one to fit the bill.
 The new media id gets returned to the field's target_id and that gets what we need done.

 I also go through and delete the original files as a cleanup task in the end, since there is no reason to keep the original file around once it is converted.
 However, I left this code commented out until I ran the final migration, as you would have to rerun the file migration on every re-roll of the migration.